oemof/tespy/doc/tespy_modules/networks.rst

     fluid property database can not find a value, because the fluid is 'nan'.
     Providing starting values manually can fix this problem.

-The fluid property initialisation takes the user specified starting values, if available, and otherwise uses generic starting values on the bases of which components the connection is linked to.
+If available, the fluid property initialisation uses the user specified starting values or the results from the previous simulation.
+Otherwise generic starting values are generated on basis of which components a connection is linked to.
+If you do not want to use the results of a previous calculation, you need to specify :code:`init_previous=False` on the :code:`network.solve` method call.

 Last step in starting value generation is the initialisation from a saved network structure.
 In order to initialise your calculation from the